Actions and Detail Panel

 Sat 22 April 2017, 14:00 – 21:45 BST

 Come and Sing Messiah, one of the all time classics of choral music, and raise money for Alzheimer's Research UK.
 Your money will help scientists find a cure for this terrible disease.

 If you've sung Messiah before, are a member of a choir, or used to be, then this event is for you.
 We’ll rehearse in the afternoon with the orchestra and after a short break perform the complete Messiah beginning at 6.30pm.

-We will use Novello scores.
-Please bring your own score if you have one; if not we have some for hire.
+We will use Novello (Watkins Shaw edition) scores.
+Please bring your own score if you have one; if not we will have some for hire.
 Please order your hire copy online, for collection at the church on the day, when you buy your ticket.

 We are delighted that we will be joined by Mhairi Lawson, soprano; Louise Innes, alto; John Marshall, tenor, and Brian Bannatyne-Scott, bass, and accompanied by Orchestra of the Canongait and conducted by Robert Dick.
 Robert Dick is a fabulously inspiring and passionate conductor of choirs and orchestras.
 He is currently the conductor of Dundee Symphony Orchestra, Scottish Romance Orchestra and Orchestra of the Canongait and Musical Director of Anstruther Philharmonic Society.
 His orperatic and choral credits include Julius Caesar, Carmen, Tosca, Die Fledermaus, Don Giovani, The Magic Flute, Fidelio, Messiah, Dido and Aeneas, B minor Mass and Mozart's Requiem.

 Singers will sit in individual choral parts